 University of Arizona Libraries 2014 - present

-As an Application Systems Analyst Developer, Sr., I maintain software for the University of Arizona Libraries’ Tech Services/Strategies (TeSS) department including learning tools, digital collections, database portals, repository access and metadata analysis, as well as the main Libraries’ website.
+As an Applications Development Programmer, I create and maintain software for the University of Arizona Libraries’ Tech Services/Strategies (TeSS) department including learning tools, digital collections, database portals, repository access and metadata analysis, as well as the main Libraries’ website.

 Wick Newspaper Properties 2012 - 2014